 - The lender’s valuation concludes that the new property isn’t worth the mortgage amount

-Can I port my mortgage to a more expensive or cheaper property?
+Can I port a mortgage to a more expensive or cheaper property?

 If you need a bigger mortgage on your new home than you have on your current one, you’ll need to top up your mortgage with additional borrowing.
 This is likely to be at a higher rate than your current mortgage.
 Ideally, you’ll have cash savings to cover the price difference.